OnRampToStem/scool_lti/README.md

-# OR2STEM API
+# Student Centered Open Online Learning (SCOOL)

-The main use of this API is to provide integration to Learning Management Systems (LMS) using Learning Tools Interoperability (LTI) v1.3.
+The main use of this project is to provide integration to Learning Management Systems (LMS) using Learning Tools Interoperability (LTI) v1.3.
 This includes handling course module launch requests in order to determine the user's role (Instructor or Learner), retrieving all users in the course and posting scores